Easy-to-make gluten-free cheesy potatoes are the ultimate comfort food side dish that's perfect for holiday tables or any night of the week!

-When it comes to gluten-free side dishes, these gluten-free cheesy potatoes, also known as funeral potatoes, are one recipe that you'll be happy to have in your back pocket.
+When it comes to gluten-free side dishes, these gluten-free cheesy potatoes, also known as funeral potatoes, are one recipe you'll be happy to have in your back pocket.
 They are the perfect addition to your holiday gathering from Christmas, Thanksgiving, Easter, and so much more.

 If you love potatoes as much as we do, check out my apple potato leek soup, smashed fingerling potatoes, and crispy breakfast potatoes recipe.